What do you know about test and tag services?

 Do you know how often you need to have your workplace appliances tested and tagged?

 Do you know which appliances need to be tested and tagged?

-Do you know what testing and tagging involves?
+Do you know what testing and tagging involve?

-Here’s what you need to know about test and tag services!
+Here’s what you need to know about the test and tag services!

 Test and tag is a phrase you often hear used in reference to electrical compliance.
 But what is it and why is it needed?
 Here are 10 things that you might not know about testing and tagging service.

 Test and tag is the process of testing portable appliances to ensure they are in safe, working order.
 Testing and tagging are governed by the Australian/New Zealand safety standard AS NZS 3760.

 It’s called test and tag because it involves testing each portable appliance and then tagging it to show its status.
 The tags attached to each piece of equipment show the results of the testing, who tested the appliance, when it was tested and when the next test is due.

 There are two tests conducted as part of a testing and tagging service.
 First, the appliance is inspected for any signs of visible damage as more than 90% of defects are detectable by visual inspection.
 When inspecting the appliance visually for damage, the technician will check for things such as obvious damage to the appliance, illegal modifications, damaged plugs, obviously damaged cords, secure attachment of the cord to the appliance and no exposure or twisting of the inner cores and insulation within the flexible cord.
 The second part of the testing is conducted using a portable appliance tester.